A

 K

-Mysa Kafil-Hussain is an art historian, archivist, researcher, and writer based in London, specialising in modern Arab art with a particular focus on Iraqi art and photography.
+Mysa Kafil-Hussain (@my_sa) is an art historian, archivist, researcher, and writer based in London, specialising in modern Arab art with a particular focus on Iraqi art and photography.
 Following an undergraduate degree in Arabic and History at the School of Oriental and African Studies (SOAS) in London, Mysa spent several years working in the charity sector before completing an MA in History of Art & Architecture of the Islamic Middle East.
 Mysa currently works in the London studio of Dia al-Azzawi, managing his extensive library and archive; and as a freelance writer and researcher for numerous international organisations, artists, and publications.

 Rula Khoury is an art curator, historian and critic.
 In 2011, she received a Masters degree in Art History from Haifa University, and an additional Masters degree in Writing Art Criticism from the New York School of Visual Arts in 2017.